Why does AMPS disconnect a client with a 'name in use' error?

 AMPS does this to help applications get reconnected quickly in the event of a network outage or client restart.
 Clients typically use TCP/IP and may be connecting through any combination of WAN, WiFi, VPN, traversing multiple firewalls, and so on.
 It can be a matter of minutes before the OS notifies AMPS that a connection is closed (with TCP KeepAlive enabled -- without KeepAlive enabled, it could take forever).
 If AMPS were to deny a new connection until the previous connection closed, the application could be offline for minutes (or even longer).

-To get applications back online quickly, AMPS makes the assumption that a new connection with the same client name (from the same IP address) is intended to replace the existing connection.
+To get applications back online quickly, AMPS makes the assumption that a new connection with the same client name (that authenticates as the same user) is intended to replace the existing connection.
 AMPS disconnects the existing connection in favor of the new connection.
 The disconnect happens immediately: AMPS does not pause the new connection or notify the old the connection.

 Last updated